felixbarten/Requirements-Engineering/_includes/content.md

 ### Assignment Plan

 Step 1: Identify stakeholders
+    This is done in attempt to determine all the people who are relevant to the problem and need to be involved in the requirements engineering process

-Step 2: Determine the most important stakeholders due time contraints we cannot deal with all stakeholders (contextual design)
+Step 2: Determine the most important stakeholders due time contraints we cannot deal with all stakeholders (Contextual design)
+    This step will be taken due to time constraints imposed on the requirement engineers in the assignment's lifespan.
+By priorizing the stakeholders there will be more time to dedicate to the more important stakeholders to make sure the system's resulting functionalities are in line with their expectations.

-Step 3: Create a sketch of the system-as-is (Setting the scene)
+Step 3: Create a sketch of the system-as-is by looking at the features provided by blackboard and how it is used in the problem world.
+(Setting the scene)
+    This is done to properly understand the current solutions provided by the system for the problem world.
+We can use this to assess the overall effect of blackboard on the problem domain

-Step 4: Determine the original goal behind the use of blackboard (context design)
+Step 4: Determine the original goal behind the use of blackboard by examing to the application domain (Contextual design)
+    This point is to gain a frame of reference to determine what the goal of the new system is so that we can determine which are important in reaching that particular goal

 Step 5: Check to see if blackboard managed to achieve its goal
+    This step is performed to ascertain if the system has fulfilled it's goal.
+This information will be obtained through interviews with the prioritized stakeholders.
+We have chosen to obtain this information because it can be used in later steps to help measure new solutions.
+    If the organisational goals were reached with the current system the new system should excel at other aspects and also contain all the functionality previously provided.
+    If the system didnt satisfy those goals the criteria that weren't met can be examined for additional requirements that can be used to measure the new system.

-Step 6: Check to see if the goal has changed
+Step 6: Check to see if the goal has changed by use of contextual inquiry and interviewing stakeholders (Contextual design)
+    This step will result into a view of the current state of the problem world to see if the original goal behind blackboard still has a basis in the reality of the current application domain.

-Step 7: See if it is possible to achieve blackboard's original goal + a combination of the new goal in a more optimal way
+Step 7: See if it is possible to achieve blackboard's original goal + a combination of the new goal in a more optimal way by look possibilities in redesigning the work practice (Contextual design)
+    Using the information gained during the previous steps we will gather the requirements by looking at the goals of the system and determining which ones are necessary for a success and which requires need to be refuted.

-Step 8: Create a sketch of the system-to-be(Setting the scene)
+Step 8: Determine/Sketch the requirements relevant for system-to-be (Setting the scene)
+    During this step, we will create a model of the requirements that the system needs to fulfill.

 # Week 2